Rhinemann/mage-hack/src/chapters/True Magick.typ

   === Mind
   #quote[Art of Consciousness]

   Human beings perceive reality through complex interplays of consciousness.
-The Mind-mage, therefore, alters the realities of his fellow beings.
+The Mind-mage, therefore, alters the realities of their fellow beings.
 Skillfully applied, such Arts can make a sane man mad, soothe demented minds, or even shuck the boundaries of flesh.
 ]

 Though limited in its physical capacities, Mind is the ultimate coincidental Art.
 Its Effects remain essentially invisible unless they are combined with other Spheres.
 And although Mind Adepts can leave their physical bodies behind, such abilities remain unseen by mortal eyes.